sigurdsvela/boot/README.md

 $ touch vcs/.gitignore
 ```

-And lests but "vendor/" in the gitignore
+And lets but "vendor/" in the gitignore

 ```shell
 $ cd ~/boot-templates/php